awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

 1. Under the **General** subheading, define the following:
    + **Deployment name**\.
 Enter a unique application name for your deployment\.
    + **Description \(Optional\)**\.
 Provide an optional description of your deployment\.
+   + **Enable rollback on failed deployment**\.
+By default, if a deployment fails, your provisioned resources will not be rolled back/deleted\.
+This default configuration helps you to troubleshoot errors at the resource level as you debug deployment issues\.
+If you want your provisioned resources to be immediately deleted if a deployment fails, select the check box\.
+   + **Create an AWS Service Catalog product**\.
+Select the check box to package and export AWS CloudFormation templates and associated application configuration scripts to Amazon S3 and create an AWS Service Catalog product\.
+You use these scripts to deploy and configure AWS infrastructure resources for SAP applications\.
+If you select this option, the templates and scripts are saved to the specified Amazon S3 path\.
+You can use the saved AWS CloudFormation templates and AWS Service Catalog products for repeated deployments of the SAP applications using CloudFormation, AWS Service Catalog, and third\-party applications integrated with AWS Service Catalog\.
    + **Tags \(Optional\)**\.
 Enter a key and value to assign metadata to your deployment\.
 For help with tagging, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.

 1. Under the **Infrastructure – SAP landscape** subheading, configure the following infrastructure settings for your SAP landscape\.